Helperbird/website/src/pages/help/how-to-download-helperbird-for-iphone.md

 url: /help/how-to-download-helperbird-for-iphone/
 ---

-# How to download Helperbird for iPhone
+## How to download Helperbird for iPhone

-## The steps
 - First, you need to be on your iPhone.
 - Then go to the app store and search "Helperbird for Safari".
 - You will see a list of apps.